The Thun Panorama by Marquard Wocher may be seen in Schadau Park on the shores of the Thunersee Lake in Switzerland.

 The Thun Panorama is in a dedicated round building in Schadau Park.
 It is open mid-May to late November – Tuesday to Sunday from 11 am to 5 pm.
 Admission is CHF9, free for children under 16.
 A combination ticket with the Thun Kunstmuseum (Art Museum) is CHF15.
 The Swiss Museum Pass is valid.

 Useful information sheets showing a modern photo of the same view and pointing out interesting features are available in several languages including English.
-A questionnaire keeps children busy (Tip: Count anything that could possible be a horse or dog!)
+A questionnaire keeps children busy (Tip: Count anything that could possibly be a horse or dog!)

 For more detailed views of the painting see Thun Panorama.